 The Northern British Columbia Graduate Student Society (NBCGSS), welcomes you to UNBC.
 We hope that you will find the CTLT to be a great asset as you begin your first of many teaching experiences!
 As someone who has worked with the CTLT to improve my own teaching style, I have found the staff so helpful and engaging.
 I value the experiences I have gained while pursuing a graduate degree and the expertise of the CTLT team.
 From personal experience, I know that teaching is one of the best ways to ensure the best possible learning while pursuing a degree.
 While more work is involved when one is teaching, the daily activities included in being a Teaching Assistant help motivate better organization and discipline in my own study.

 Working through the certification while teaching provides me with support and assistance from knowledgeable and dedicated, teaching experts.
+Additionally, this program’s outcome is a recognized teaching certificate that contributes to the overall success of future applications toward employment.
 The various workshops they host allow one to foster better teaching habits for all types of learners.
-Teaching to the various styles ensures that no student is left out of the learning curve in a class and I encourage every graduate Teaching Assistant to take part in as many workshops and courses as possible.
+Furthermore, teaching to the various styles ensures that no student is left out of the learning curve in a class, and I encourage every graduate Teaching Assistant to take part in as many workshops and courses as possible.

 UNBC is a tight but welcoming community of passionate intellectuals.
 The CTLT coordinates learning opportunities with excellent mentors throughout the university and academic community.
-So not only does one receive excellent guidance when starting their teaching career, but they can also hone their teaching skills throughout the semester and put these new skills directly into practice during classes.
+So not only does one receive excellent guidance when starting their teaching career, but they can also hone their teaching skills throughout the semester and put these new skills directly into practice during classes, labs, and tutorials.

-This network and support can get you through the more solitary time of writing your thesis toward the end of your degree.
+This network and support can carry you through the more solitary time of writing your thesis toward the end of your degree.
 Thesis writing has come to be considered one of the most isolating parts of scholarship.
-Having this support may be the very thing that gets you through that last time period and help you arrive at your destination in a timely manner.
+Having this support may be the very thing that helps you through that last time period and ensures you arrive at your destination in a timely manner.

 Dr. Heather Smith and her fantastic team at the CTLT are here to support our faculty as they deliver the best educational experience we can gain from UNBC.
 The CTLT is here to help us as we develop as educators; their support, as you will find, is a vital key to your success.
 The training opportunities will help you gain the teaching credentials that will put you ahead in your future as an educator.
 Some of these tangible benefits will be seen whether they help you navigate the online components of a course, or a workshop on impromptu skills (Yes, I attended an awesome workshop featuring impromptu and I see the benefits daily as I field questions from my students in the classroom).